sejalpuraswani/HealthyWave-DBMS_Based_HealthCare_Portal/README.md

  - **HTML, CSS:** Utilized for better user experience and user-friendly navigation, ensuring a visually appealing and intuitive interface.
  - **Java, JDBC, JSP:** Used for backend functionalities, facilitating seamless data processing and management.
  - **MySQL:** Employed for storing data securely into the database, ensuring efficient data retrieval and management.

- ## Additional Information
-- The portal includes sections such as homepage, about us, services, doctors, and contact us for seamless navigation and access to information.